Skip to main content

 Why do UK Schools and Universities request under 18 UK overseas students to be hosted by DBS-checked host families instead of private accommodation?

-1. Child protection: Hosting by DBS-checked families provides an additional layer of protection and security for under-18 students, as the families have undergone the maximum level of Police background checks, are trained in safeguarding and are deemed suitable (visit suitability list) to provide a safe and supportive environment for minors.
+1. Child protection: Hosting by DBS-checked families provides an additional layer of safety and security for under-18 students, as these families have undergone the highest level of Police background checks, are trained in safeguarding, and are deemed suitable (visit suitability list) to provide a safe and supportive environment for minors.

 2. Integration and cultural experience: Homestays allow students to integrate into the local community and culture and to experience British life and customs firsthand.
-This help to broaden their cultural understanding and appreciation and fosters a greater understanding and respect between cultures.
+This helps broaden their cultural understanding and appreciation, and fosters greater understanding and respect between cultures.

-3. Support and supervision: Host families provide students with emotional support, guidance, and care, helping them to feel safe and secure while they are away from home.
+3. Support and supervision: Host families provide students with emotional support, guidance, and care, helping them feel safe and secure while away from home.
 This can also help to reduce feelings of homesickness and to promote their well-being.

-4. Improved language skills: Living with a local host family allows students to practice and improve their English language skills in a natural and supportive environment.
+4. Improved language skills: Living with a local host family allows students to practice and improve their English in a natural, supportive environment.

-5. Compliance with regulations: Schools and universities may request that students be hosted by DBS-checked families to comply with regulations and best practices in the education and guardianship of international students and to demonstrate their commitment to providing safe and appropriate living arrangements for under-18 students.
+5. Compliance with regulations: Schools and universities may require students to be hosted by DBS-checked families to comply with laws and best practices in the education and guardianship of international students, and to demonstrate their commitment to providing safe and appropriate living arrangements for under-18 students.

 In conclusion, UK schools and universities request that under 18 UK overseas students be hosted by DBS-checked host families instead of private accommodation to provide additional protection and security for these students, to promote their integration and cultural understanding, to provide support and supervision, to improve their language skills, and to comply with regulations and best practices in the education and guardianship of international students.